samuelhulla/hulla.dev/src/content/docs/api/index.md

 - Must improve DX _(on both client and server)_
 - Must reduce the package size bloat _(minimal but extensible)_

-### How come the package size is so drastically different?
+## Caveat: Package size

+You may call it boasting.
+But size matters! _At least when it comes to your javascript bundles_ 😅 So how come the package size is so drastically different when the package claims to do as much as similar tooling?

 1. Advanced type inferrence.
-Essentially we let the types (0 KB when bundled) do the heavy lifting instead of the JavaScript.
+Essentially we let the types (0 KB when served to client) do the heavy lifting instead of the JavaScript.
 2. The package is not bloated with "swiss-knife" approaches that aim to do too much and must be bundled even though 90% of times you don't need them.
 The philosophy when creating the package was to keep it minimal but extensible.
 3. It does not implement any special "package-isms" that override behaviour.
 It's just pure TypeScript built on top of `Functions` and `Promises`.
+How you define your procedures is up to you.

 For full disclosure, the core of `@hulla/api` does not provide any "extra fetching logic" which is part of both trpc and axios.
 If you've read [motivation](#motivation) section, one of my goals was to make the package minimal but extensible.
-You can still do fetch calls with just [procedures](/docs/api/core-concepts/procedures) just fine, but I guess if you want to be truly pedantic, the recommended [integration for requests](/docs/api/integrations/requests) -- `@hulla/api-request` comes in at whopping **966 Bytes** (0.96 KB).
-So even with that included _(2.2 KB combined)_, it's still 96% smaller than axios, or 93% smaller than trpc.
+You can still do fetch calls with just [procedures](/docs/api/core-concepts/procedures) just fine, but I guess if you want to be truly pedantic, the recommended [integration for requests](/docs/api/integrations/requests) -- `@hulla/api-request` comes in at whopping 1.3 KB.
+So even with that included _(2.5 KB combined)_, it's still 95.19% smaller than axios, or 91.94% smaller than trpc.